The Story of the Kelly Gang: Plot

+Alternative film

 Some confusion regarding the plot has emerged as a result of a variant poster dating from the time the film was re-released in 1910.
 The similar (but different) photos suggest that either the film was being added to for its re-release, or an entirely new version was made by Johnson and Gibson, as the poster proclaims.
-In addition, a film fragment (" the Perth fragment ") exists, showing Aaron Sherritt being shot in front of an obviously painted canvas flat.
+In addition, a film fragment ("the Perth fragment") exists, showing Aaron Sherritt being shot in front of an obviously painted canvas flat.
 This is now thought to be from a different film altogether, perhaps a cheap imitation of The Story of the Kelly Gang made by a theatrical company, keen to cash in on the success of the original, or an earlier bushranger short.